HarryBleckert/file_analyzer/README.md

 # File Analyzer #

 File Analyzer is a Report Plugin for Moodle LMS.
 Search Moodle files table using a variety of search filters.
-Files found are save to a PDF file and can also be displayed as a list showing all important file data plus a link to view or download the file.
+Files found are saved to a PDF file and may additionally be displayed as a list showing all important file data plus a link to view or download the file.

-PDF files can be analysed in detail.
+PDF files can be analyzed in detail.
 This tool requires Moodle admin privileges.

 ## Requirements ##

 Moodle 3.x up to 4.x
 Database mySQL (mariadb) or postGreSQL
 PHP 8.x
 Linux OS

 Command line tools required:
 ack
 libreoffice
-pdfimages and pdfinfo in package poppler-utils tar unoconv
+pdfimages and pdfinfo in package poppler-utils
+tar
+unoconv

 ## License ##